 To track how you're doing with your plan, write down a quick daily note, keep a daily calendar, or use an online or mobile tracking tool.
 Use whatever works for you.
 It doesn't take long to see what's going well and what slip-ups you can learn from.

-Along with feeling satisfied that you're making a change that matters, you may have other, mixed feelings.
 If you're stopping something or doing less of it, it's normal to also feel a sense of loss.
 To help with this, fill your time with things that make you feel good.
 Spend time with people you enjoy, return to an old hobby, or try something new.
 Ask yourself:

 That new life you imagined?
 It's in sight.
 See yourself getting past the temptations and cravings, rather than giving in to them.
 It may take practice, but you can do it.
 Just give it time.